phillycommunitywireless/phillycommunitywireless/content/en/faq.md

 ## Will my activity or data on the internet be tracked by a third party?

-No. Please see our data policy on our [Privacy page](https://phillycommunitywireless.org/privacy/).
+No. Please see our data policy on our [Terms of Service page](https://phillycommunitywireless.org/termsofservice/).

 # How do I get involved?